Kyrgyzstan Billie Jean King Cup team

-The Kyrgyzstan Fed Cup team represents Kyrgyzstan in Fed Cup tennis competition and are governed by the Kyrgyzstan Tennis Federation.
+The Kyrgyzstan Fed Cup team represents Kyrgyzstan in Fed Cup tennis competition and is governed by the Kyrgyzstan Tennis Federation.

 Kyrgyzstan competed in Asia/Oceania Zone Group II in 2011.

 History

 Kyrgyzstan competed in its first Fed Cup in 2003.
-Their best result was finishing runner-up in Asia/Oceania Zone Group II in 2010, beating Philippines, Syria and Hong Kong, before losing to India in the promotion play-off.
+Their best result was finishing runner-up in the Asia/Oceania Zone Group II in 2010, beating Philippines, Syria and Hong Kong, before losing to India in the promotion play-off.
 Prior to 1993, Kyrgyzstan players represented the Soviet Union.